 §3.
-In contravention of §1, regular course units may be organized as a summer school, if the following cumulative conditions are met:
+In contravention of §1, regular course units may be organised from the summer recess to the end academic year, if the following cumulative conditions are met:

 - the course unit in question is an elective course unit; - the elective course unit only contains continuous assessment; - a second examination opportunity is not obligatory.